MicrosoftDocs/winrt-api/windows.devices.alljoyn/alljoynaboutdata_softwareversion.md

 The version number.

 ## -remarks
-By default the returned value is pulled from either the "Version" field of the UWP app app manifest, or the "Product version" property of the EXE of a Desktop app.
+By default the returned value is pulled from either the "Version" field of the UWP app manifest, or the "Product version" property of the EXE of a Desktop app.

 ## -examples